amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-introduction.md

 ## Workshop Overview

-Because participants may have different skill levels, we want you to go through this workshop with a specific use case that you'd like to apply your knowledge to.
+Because participants may have different skill levels, we want you to go through this workshop with a specific use case (or two) that you'd like to work on.
 Write down one or two ways you would like to use the Figshare API.
 Here are some starter ideas:
 - Download metadata from my account or my repository for reporting or analysis purposes
 - Upload harvested metadata in batch
 - Download metadata and associated reuse metrics for reporting purposes